Decision Criteria review

-The 15 Factors for Consideration will replace the current nine decision criteria.
-PHARMAC will use the Factors to help us to determine if a funding decision would help us to achieve our Statutory Objective.
+The Factors for Consideration replace the Decision Criteria from 1 July 2016.
+The Factors help us determine if a funding decision would help us to achieve our Statutory Objective.

 More details on the new factors can be found in Changing the way we make decisions - the Factors for Consideration.

-The Factors for Consideration will come into effect late 2015.
-This new decision making framework is a big change for PHARMAC, and requires long lead-in time to ensure there is a smooth transition from using the Decision Criteria to using the Factors for Consideration.
+The Factors for Consideration were announced in November 2014 and came into effect on 1 July 2016.
+This new decision-making framework is a big change for PHARMAC, and requires a long lead-in time to ensure a smooth transition from using the Decision Criteria to using the Factors for Consideration.

-We will be undertaking further engagement externally throughout 2015, prior to implementation of the Factors, to help familiarise people with them.
+PHARMAC undertook significant engagement externally, before implementating the Factors, to help familiarise people with them.